Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Abstract

 \section{Abstract}

-A variational model for the interaction between homogenization and phase separation is considered in the regime where the former happens at a smaller scale than the latter.
-The first order $\Gamma-$limit is proven to exhibit a separation of scales which has only been previously conjectured.
+A variational model for the interaction between homogenization and phase separation is considered in the regime where the former happens at a finer scale than the latter.
+The first order $\Gamma-$limit is proven to exhibit a separation of scales which has been previously conjectured in \cite{BradiesZeppieri}\cite{Hagerty}.